 When does the game come out?

-Star Citizen (persisent multiplayer universe) is anticipated to be completed in 2017.
-Squadron 42’s first episode should be released in late 2016.
+Star Citizen (persisent multiplayer universe) is anticipated to have the core gameplay functionality complete in 2021 or 2022.
+Squadron 42's first episode should be released in 2021.
 Cloud Imperium Games has had a bad history of not meeting set dates so they have stopped publishing specific dates that are too far out to be accurate.
 Ultimately, the game will be complete when it is complete.
-It’s a massive undertaking and a lot of people consider Star Citizen and Squadron 42 to be the most ambitious game development endeavour of all time.
+It's a massive undertaking and a lot of people consider Star Citizen and Squadron 42 to be the most ambitious game development endeavour of all time.

 - Crusader/Persistent Test Universe (PTU) – This is a test module for the glue that will hold the universe together.
 Players start off in a space station orbiting a gas giant planet and can spawn ships that they own or board another player's ship and fly around in a limited universe.
 The area consists of several communication relay stations, service stations Port Olisar (and orbital space port) and a few other locations.
 Distances are quite large – hundreds of thousands of kilometers – and require players to engage the Quantum Drive (20% light speed) to reach the various destinations.
 PvP and PvE encounters abound in this test module to include first-person shooter encounters.
 Players are tasked with a number of missions that grows with each patch.